ks555/domain-adaptive-trees/README.md

-# UNIPI_DT
+# Domain Adaptive Decision Trees

-Decision trees with representation
+Work in Progress.
+Code for the [paper](https://arxiv.org/abs/2302.13846) to appear in ACM FAccT 2023.

-Work in Progress
+=== TODO: clean up code / clean below accordingly.

 January 09, 2023
-Current implementation under notesSR/ folder - TODO: merge into current src/ folder.
+Current implementation under notesSR/ folder.

 October 26, 2022
 A bit of refactoring and reorganization has occured since last note, this is closer to final form of file organization.